amidstdebug/Python-Web-App/README.md

 # Python Web App
- Web App using Python, Flask, Jinja2,  HTML & Bootstrap
+ This is a Web App demonstration I have made using:
+- Python
+- Flask
+- Jinja2
+- HTML
+- Bootstrap